-The crash-course aims to prepare children for using the Computing Scheme of Work Coding unit in year 6.
+The crash-course aims to give children a good grounding in coding using 2Code.
+It covers the Y1-Y5 material but not the Y6 coding unit (6.1).
 To enhance children's ability to code and understand the process of coding and design, children should have had as many of the following experiences as possible: